-With the growing public concern about climate change and other environmental issues, environmental marketing is becoming increasingly important for businesses and organizations.
+With the growing public concern about climate change and other environmental issues, environmental marketing is becoming increasingly relevant for businesses and organizations.

 Let’s look at some of the most effective environmental marketing strategies you can use to make a difference.